maus-me/Useful-Tools/README.md

 # Useful-Tools
 List of useful tools that don't warrant a Bookmark, but used enough times to warrant saving them "somewhere".
+Mostly to avoid having to search for these "obscure" tools when I need them or having to rely on shading download sites.

 ## Desktop Tools